cstoddart/color-expander/README.md

-A tool for picking color schemes
+A tool for picking color schemes given a single color